issuewise/issuewise/README.md

 ### INSTALLATION INSTRUCTIONS

-1. install virtualenv using
+1. Install virtualenv using

         pip install virtualenv

-2. create a folder called envs below the repository root
+2. Create a folder called envs below the repository root

         mkdir envs && cd envs

-3. create a virtualenv
+3. Create a virtualenv

         virtualenv my_env

-4. run the following command to activate the virtualenv
+4. Run the following command to activate the virtualenv

         source my_env/bin/activate

-5. install requirements by running the following command in the activated vitualenv ( the requirement file is located at requirements/dev_DC_requirements.txt)
+5. Install requirements by running the following command in the activated vitualenv (the requirement file is located at requirements/dev_DC_requirements.txt)

         pip install -r *path to requirements file*

-6. create a shell script env_vars.sh and put it somewhere safe (NOT in the repository because this contains sensitive info and should not be commited to the cloud)
+6. Create a shell script env_vars.sh and put it somewhere safe (**not in the repository** because this contains sensitive info and **should not be commited to the cloud**).

         export MY_EMAIL_PASSWORD='blablabla'
         export MY_EMAIL_ID='something@somewhere.com'

- if you are using highly secure emailing services like gmail, you may need to activate 2 step authentication and request a one time password for this django app to use.
-For gmail, instructions can be found    <a href=https://support.google.com/accounts/answer/185833?hl=en>here</a>
+ If you are using highly secure emailing services like gmail, you may need to activate 2 step authentication and request a one time password for this django app to use.
+For gmail, instructions can be found [here!][https://support.google.com/accounts/answer/185833?hl=en]

-7. export the environment variables in your terminal session by running
+7. Export the environment variables in your terminal session by running

         source *path to env_vars.sh*

-8. now go inside the django project root issuewise directly below the repository root. run the following commands to set up a sqlite database (for testing).
+8. Now go inside the django project root issuewise directly below the repository root. run the following commands to set up a sqlite database (for testing).

         python manage.py makemigrations
         python manage.py migrate

-9. once the database has been set up successfully, start the development server using
+9. Once the database has been set up successfully, start the development server using

         python manage.py runserver